kevinlin/ai-sdlc-playbook/docs/prompt-library/development/prompt-merge-request-review.md

+---
+description: Structured prompt for conducting thorough merge request reviews with quality and security checks.
+---

 # GitLab Merge Request Review Prompt
 Perform code review on a GitLab merge rquest, add in-line comments and a summary.